ayobolak/Flask-Healthcare-Application/README.md

 # Flask-Healthcare-Application

-# 🧾 Income & Expense Survey Web Application
+# Income & Expense Survey Web Application

-A full-stack data collection and analysis pipeline built with **Flask**, **MongoDB**, and **Jupyter Notebook**.
+A full-stack data collection and analysis pipeline built with **Flask**, **MongoDB**, **Jupyter Notebook** and deployed on **AWS**.
 This project allows users to submit personal income and expense data via a web form, securely store it in a database, and analyze the data through powerful Python-based visualizations.

 ---

-## 📌 Project Overview
+##  Project Overview

 This project enables efficient collection and analysis of user financial data:

-- 🔸 Built with **Flask** for the web interface and backend logic.
+-  Built with **Flask** for the web interface and backend logic.
-- 🔸 Data stored securely in **MongoDB**.
+-  Data stored securely in **MongoDB**.
-- 🔸 User data modeled with a custom Python `User` class.
+-  User data modeled with a custom Python `User` class.
-- 🔸 Data exported to CSV for analysis.
+-  Data exported to CSV for analysis.
-- 🔸 Analytical visualizations generated using **pandas**, **matplotlib**, and **seaborn** in **Jupyter Notebooks**.
+-  Analytical visualizations generated using **pandas**, **matplotlib**, and **seaborn** in **Jupyter Notebooks**.
+-  Deployed on AWS -

 ---

-## 🏗️ Project Structure
+## Project Structure

-<pre> ``` project_folder/ │ ├── templates/ │ ├── index.html # HTML form for user input │ └── submissions.html # Page to display all submissions │ ├── application.py # Main Flask application ├── users.csv # Exported CSV from MongoDB data ├── UserData.csv.ipynb # Notebook to export data to CSV └── Analysis.ipynb # Data analysis and visualizations ``` </pre>
----
+├── templates/
+│ ├── index.html # HTML form for user input
+│ └── submissions.html # Page to display all submissions
+│
+├── application.py # Main Flask application
+├── users.csv # Exported CSV from MongoDB data
+├── UserData.csv.ipynb # Notebook to export data to CSV
+└── Analysis.ipynb # Data analysis and visualizations

-## 🧱 Technologies Used
+## Technologies Used

 - Flask: Web framework for UI and backend
 - MongoDB: NoSQL database to store form submissions
 - Python: Data processing and backend logic
 - Pandas, Matplotlib, Seaborn: Data analysis and visualization
 - HTML/CSS: Frontend layout and styling
+- AWS: Host Flask Application

 ---

-## 🔄 User Flow
+## User Flow

 1. User fills out form at `/` (index.html).
 2. Data is saved to MongoDB (`income_survey.responses` collection).